Please read on if you more more information about the research that this poster summarizes. And don’t hesitate to leave some comments at the end.

 - Rainfall (March).
 Inverted sigmoid function

-Because the suitability analysis is no longer in the realm of designating a site to a specific class of suitability - as it is now expressed on a grading system due to the fuzzy membership function - it is slightly altered to what was conducted in Malone et al. (2015).
+Because the suitability analysis is no longer in the realm of designating a site to a specific class of suitability - as it is now expressed on a grading system due to the continuous membership function - it is slightly altered to what was conducted in Malone et al. (2015).
 The simulation approach still holds, however at each grid cell location, all the simulations are stacked for each variable before taking the average.
 We then take the minimum averaged membership probability between all suitability variables.
 This is equivalent to a most limiting factor approach, except we express it as the minimum probability found from each of the suitability variables at each grid cell location.
 Although not shown on the poster, with this approach we can also for each suitability variable, map the median and lower and upper prediction limits of the suitability analysis.
 We can also evaluate whether there may be multi-factor issues in relation to the suitability analysis.
 This is evaluated by working out the whether if more than one suitability variable has a rating of less than 50%.

 Ultimately, while taking account of uncertainties in a digital land suitably assessment may change oftentimes optimistic outcomes as derived from an analysis that considers parameters to be error-free, it is important to conduct the analysis in a realistic and fair framework.
 This is one where we incorporate as best we can all the sources of uncertainty into the analysis.
 The approach described in Malone et al. (2015) and the additional analysis used in the research that is summarized in this poster is but one way of conducting a enterprise suitability analysis.
 There is likely to be simpler or more complex approaches that are very different to what was conducted here.
 We have just merely tried to advance the most-limiting factor approach to suitability analysis by framing it within a digital soil mapping approach where uncertainties can be explicitly defined.